A team asks AI for campaign metaphors.

 This matters because creative and strategic work often begins messy.

-The product should support both modes:
+A product should support the handoff between modes:

-• broad exploration when the team is trying to see what is possible,
+- broad exploration when the team is trying to see what is possible,

-• durable outputs when the team is ready to act.
+- durable outputs when the team is ready to act.

 That is a more responsible story than AI as a dreaming mind.